Recycling the Agreement: Distributed Consensus on DAGs

 - In the first layer, processes add elements (for example, transactions) to the Merkle posets.
 Then a simpler way — for example, a gossip protocol— is used to synchronize their posets.
 This layer is pretty straightforward: processes are randomly connecting and exchanging information about new transactions.
 The trick is that the transactions are structured as “Merkle posets” so they retain some information about communication between processes on this layer.
 No safeguards against a double-spending attack are needed on this level, and transaction spamming is easily countered by small fees.

 - The second layer is where the protocol-unique magic happens.
 Once we have a locally stored Merkle poset, processes can compute the total ordering.
-Rules of this computation differ from one protocol to another, as do the assumptions under which protocols can safely operate.
-One common feature is that all computations on this layer are done locally so processes do not need to exchange any additional information.
+The rules of this computation differ from one protocol to another, as do the assumptions under which protocols can safely operate.
+One common feature is that all computations on this layer are done locally, so processes do not need to exchange any additional information.

 While this division may not be surprising for many crypto-enthusiasts since it is already fairly common in the field, it is not that common among classical consensus algorithms.
 Even though it feels so natural in crypto, it went somewhat unnoticed until Hashgraph started to market this concept as their “gossip-about-gossip”⁵ technology.